teajhaney/notification-microservices/services/email-service/README.md

 This worker listens to the `email.queue` RabbitMQ queue, renders the payload produced by the orchestrator, and delivers real emails through your SMTP provider (Mailtrap, SendGrid SMTP, SES SMTP, etc.).

+> **✅ Status**: This service has been tested and is production-ready.
+It has been tested with Gmail SMTP and other providers.

 ---

 ### 🧱 Architecture